 I will warn you though that it does pack a punch, so this mustard isn’t for the faint of heart.
 I shared some with my grandmother and much to my surprise he really loved it, she says it has the flavor of horseradish.
 She isn’t quite on board with my passion for raw foods, so to please her with one of my creations really brings me great joy.

 There is a difference in flavor, black seeds are sharp in flavor and have a nutty aftertaste.
 The brown are sweeter and milder than the black and the yellow/white seeds are very subtle in flavor.
 The rule of thumb is that the smaller and darker the seed is.. the hotter it will be.

-Mustard seeds are quite amazing.
-I have this great book called Healing Spices that seems to follow me throughout the house.
-Tonight I had a chill from a Fall rain storm.
-I drew a nice hot bubble bath and buried myself deep in the bubbles with just enough skin exposed to the air to hold my book.
-As I was thumbing through, I stopped on mustard seeds., here is some of what I read.
+Mustard seeds are a very good source of selenium and omega-3 fatty acids.
+They are also a good source of phosphorus, magnesium, manganese, dietary fiber, iron, calcium, protein, niacin and zinc.
 If you are new to using these seeds, they don’t have any smell or taste UNTIL… they are cracked and exposed to cold water.
 This is when an enzyme referred to as myrosinase is released and then mustard mayhem starts.
 It takes all of ten minutes for the seeds to reach their optimum flavor.
 The secret to making a good mustard is to activate the seeds, then neutralize them with an acid, such as lemon juice or vinegar.
 Now come on… that is quite fascinating if you ask me.
 You did ask… right? hehe

-Ingredients: yields about 2 cups
+Yields about 2 cups